2. Testing a Dinf model¶

 CPU-only training, this completes in about 40 seconds.

-Loss and accuracy metrics can be plotted using dinf-plot
+Loss and accuracy metrics can be plotted using dinf-plot with the

-metrics
+metrics subcommand.

 dinf-plot metrics /tmp/discriminator.nn